noedig101/APSkeleton/README.md

 Name the repository whatever you want and make sure you make yourself the owner (Github is also really weird and you can only fork a project once on your account.
 There are work arounds though if you need).
 Now you want to open up your command terminal and navigate to where you want to place your project.
 Ill leave some helpful ways of using terminal at the bottom of this.
 Clone your repository (it will go into its own folder based on the name of the repository) and open it up in whatever you use to program!
 I recommend [Visual Studio Code](https://code.visualstudio.com/).
 If you hate AI like me, then dont worry you have to enable it in an extension.

 Now that you have your cloned Archipelago project, go to the worlds folder and create a new folder for your game.
-Now you could manually create all the files and write everything yourself or just copy these files and drop them in.
+Now you can manually create all the files and write everything yourself or just copy these files and drop them in.
 If the file names are green that means they were newly added.
 Once you have the files in, I would push them up and make sure that its working and that you are able to commit everything.
 Again, Ill add some more specific details about what that means and how to do it at the bottom if you need it.

 After that, youre good!
 You can start replacing all my unfunny comments with actually important stuff.
 Dont worry about "good" code or what it looks like.
 If it works, then its 10/10 no notes.
 Also dont be scared of errors!
 Run the generation as many times as you want.
 Errors are great cause they tell you what you need to fix or what to do next.
 They are great at guiding you.
 If you need help reading errors, then theres tons of people that can help you!

 # Command Line/Terminal/Whatever

-If you have multiple drives like a C and D drive that you can go to that drive just by putting the name of the drive followed by a colon into the terminal.
+If you have multiple drives like a C and D drive then you can go to that drive just by putting the name of the drive followed by a colon into the terminal.
 It really is just that simple.
-When you want to move around then you use cd.
+When you want to move around then you use `cd`.
 As an example, if I wanted to go to my D drive and then go to a folder I created called workspace it would look this this.

 `>D:`